Haggai 2:1-9 – A More Glorious Second Temple

 ANALYSIS

-The first temple in Jerusalem, built by King Solomon, was made of stones and cedar and overlaid with gold (1 Kings 7).
-There were those in Jerusalem in Haggai’s time who remembered Solomon’s temple, and they were apparently dismayed by the relative modesty of the second temple.
-In answer, Haggai prophesies that the LORD will “shake the heavens and the earth and the sea and the dry land” and “all the nations,” so that the treasure of the nations will come to Jerusalem and adorn the second temple.
-This rebuilt temple, then, will be more glorious than the first temple.
+The First Temple in Jerusalem, built by King Solomon, was made of stones and cedar and overlaid with gold (1 Kings 7).
+There were those in Jerusalem in Haggai’s time who remembered Solomon’s temple, and they were apparently dismayed by the relative modesty of the Second Temple.
+In answer, Haggai prophesies that the LORD will “shake the heavens and the earth and the sea and the dry land” and “all the nations,” so that the treasure of the nations will come to Jerusalem and adorn the Second Temple.
+The prophet is recalling the despoiling of Egypt during the Exodus (Gen 15:14; Exodus 3:21-22; Exodus 12:36).
+The Israelites and the mixed multitude with them donated a portion of this wealth of nations to build the tabernacle and many of the ritual objects used in the First Temple (Exodus 35:20-36:7).
+In the same way, the Second Temple would be endowed by foreign wealth.
+But this rebuilt temple will be even more glorious than the First Temple.

 Part of Haggai 2:6 is quoted in Hebrews 12:26 to refer to the coming of God’s heavenly kingdom.